balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 ##### Redirect target syntax
-You can have one address redirect to another--either within your Sails app, or on another server entirely--you can do so just by specifying the redirect URL as a string:
+You can have one address redirect to another, either within your Sails app or on another server entirely.
+This can be done just by specifying the redirect URL as a string:

 ```js
 '/alias' : '/some/other/route/url',